-Methane is the simplest hydrocarbon and the main component of natural gas.
+Methane is the simplest hydrocarbon.
 A pound of biodegradable waste can generate anywhere from 3 to 18 cubic feet of methane.
 If food waste were a country, it would be the third-largest emitter of greenhouse gases, behind only China and the US.

 So why is it better to put waste in a compost bin rather than a landfill?
 Because when it's buried in a landfill, it's cut off from oxygen.
 Anaerobic (oxygen-hating) bacteria generate methane as they break down the waste.